MaastrichtUniversityPress/open-up-intervention-mapping/book/step-2.md

 ## Identify sub-behaviors/performance objectives

 Target behaviors are often very broadly defined (see the examples below).
 It is therefore important to identify the _sub-behaviors_ that make up the target behaviors.
 These ultimately being objectives you want to achieve with your intervention.
-In Intervention Mapping, these sub-behaviors are called _Performance Objectives_ [Bartholomew Eldredge et al., 2016; Peters, 2014].
+In Intervention Mapping, these sub-behaviors are called _Performance Objectives_ (Fernandez et al., 2026; Peters, 2014).

 ```{note} Guiding questions
 To identify the performance objectives for your target behavior, ask yourself the following question: *"What do the people have to do to perform this target behavior?"*